 5. Pool view of right side with great room addition.

-Roman numerals carved into the support beams marking where the cross beams and pegs connect:
+They say it’s in the details and this house is no exception.
+There are little snippets of history every where you look.
+Roman numerals carved into the support beams marking where the cross beams and pegs connect.

-It’s a quaint house: 3 bedrooms, 3 bathrooms, 3 staircases, 3 fireplaces (all connected to one central chimney).
+It’s a quaint home with 2400 square feet, 3 bedrooms, 3 bathrooms, 3 staircases, and 3 fireplaces (all connected to one central chimney).

 Check out the original floorboards and brick work: